 When the right person gets the right message at the right time, you’re encouraging them to convert.

 AI and ML tools help this happen by understanding past website visitor actions and what they’re doing now.
-Learning that context and action sequence helps them start to predict what people will do when they receive a specific deal, see a particular product, or get a landing page that’s unique to them.
+Deep learning that context and action sequence helps them start to predict what people will do when they receive a specific deal, see a particular product, or get a landing page that’s unique to them.
 Analytics processing all this information — often called Big Data — now specifically target user experience and web design as well as offers to help encourage sales.

 There is no specific route to adopting eCommerce machine learning in this case.
 You’ll have many options and have to determine what’s right for you.
 Personalization can change how often someone sees product reviews or their placement on a page.
 Or customers might get an email with a coupon for a product they put in their cart yesterday but haven’t bought.
 A younger audience might get drip emails focused on social proof, while older visitors see highlighted reviews that talk about product longevity.